devlemire/categorizer/README.md

 * Update the input with the className of `"new-chart__category new-chart__input"`:
   * Create an `onChange` that calls an arrow function to capture the event.
 The arrow function should then call `this.handleChange("newLabel", e.target.value)`.
   * Set a `value` attribute on the input element equal to `newLabel`.
-* Use the `createChart` action creator to pass the user input to our `chart` reducer.

 <details>